No Santa Rally For Stocks As Equities Slide - UrduPoint

 No Santa Rally For Stocks As Equities Slide

-Global stock markets mostly fell Monday in jittery holiday trading ahead of a potentially tumultuous 2025 when Donald Trump returns to the White House
+Global stock markets mostly fell Monday in jittery holiday trading ahead of a potentially tumultuous 2025 that will see Donald Trump return to the White House

-London, (UrduPoint / Pakistan Point News - 30th Dec, 2024) Global stock markets mostly fell Monday in jittery holiday trading ahead of a potentially tumultuous 2025 when Donald Trump returns to the White House.
+New York, (UrduPoint / Pakistan Point News - 31st Dec, 2024) Global stock markets mostly fell Monday in jittery holiday trading ahead of a potentially tumultuous 2025 that will see Donald Trump return to the White House.

-Wall Street's three main indices slid at the start of trading, adding to losses on Friday that have put paid to Wall Street's usual holiday-period "Santa Claus rally".
+Wall Street's three main indices slumped to end the day, adding to losses on Friday that have put paid to Wall Street's usual holiday-period "Santa Claus rally."

 "We can't drive major conclusions in a holiday-shortened and thin-trading-volume week, but last week's price action looked pretty close to the narrative of rotation from tech to non-tech stocks that many investors expect to be the theme of next year," noted Ipek Ozkardeskaya, senior analyst at Swissquote Bank.